Power Gauge Report is an investing newsletter run by Marc Chaikin.

 Power Gauge Report Conclusion

-The market is in a tough place right now and many stocks are losing.
+The market is in a tough place right now, and many stocks are losing.

-Since the beginning of 2022 the market is down 16%.
+Since the beginning of 2022, the market has been down 16%.

-In order for me to recommend a newsletter it must beat the market.
+In order for me to recommend a newsletter, it must beat the market.

-The reason for this is putting your money into an index fund is very simple and easy.
+The reason for this is that putting your money into an index fund is very simple and easy.

-So at the very least you need to outperform the S&P to be considered worth it.
+So at the very least, you need to outperform the S&P to be considered worth it.

-So until Chaikin can turn things around I'd stay away from this newsletter.
+So until Chaikin can turn things around, I'd stay away from this newsletter.

-It's not performing well and dealing with their sales funnel is a headache.
+It's not performing well, and dealing with their sales funnel is a headache.

 I've reviewed all the best places to get good stock ideas.